 Types of Greyhound Wagering in the US

-Gambling on greyhound races in the United States is conducted through three means: live wagering, simulcast wagering, and advance deposit wagering.
-Wagering on dog racing has undergone a catastrophic decline from the industry’s peak of $3.5 billion in 1991.
-Host states receive pennies on the dollar in taxes for bets placed.
+Gambling on greyhound races in the United States is now conducted in three ways: live wagering, simulcast wagering, and advance deposit wagering.
+But since 1991, betting on dog racing has undergone a catastrophic decline from the industry’s peak of $3.5 billion.
+Since that time, several states have passed laws to eliminate all forms of wagering on dog races.

 Live wagering on dog racing